srzvan/skill-development/backend/async-programming/docs/notes.md

 - `reject` - called if the underlying async function **fails**; also called if the executor **throws an error**

 A single param of any type can be passed to both `resolve` & `reject`.

+## Workers

+Workers offer the possibility to run code in a different thread.
+Code running on the main thread & worked code can communicate through messages.
+Workers cannot access the DOM, `window`, page elements etc.

+There are 3 types of workers

+- dedicated (or web worker)
+- shared
+- service